k-wall/amqstreams-1-openshift-image/examples/proxy/record-encryption/load-balancer/README.md

-# Streams for Apache Kafka Proxy Record Encryption, exposed by External Load Balancer
+# Kroxylicious Record Encryption, exposed using External Load Balancer

-In this example, an instance of Apache Kafka is deployed using Streams for Apache Kafka.
-The instance is proxied using Streams for Apache Kafka Proxy configured with Record Encryption.
-The proxy is exposed off cluster using a Kubernetes Service.
+In this example, the proxy is exposed off-cluster using a External Load Balancer.
+This is suitable if the applications are running off-cluster.

 # Prerequisites

 * [KMS is prepared](../PREPARE_KMS.md).
-* Vault CLI or AWS CLI
+* Fortanix DSM CLI.
 * GNU `sed`

-* Administrative access to the OpenShift Cluster being used to evaluate Streams for Apache Kafka Proxy
+* Administrative access to an OpenShift Cluster
 * Streams for Apache Kafka Operator (installed cluster wide)
 * OpenShift CLI (`oc`)
 * Apache Kafka CLI tools (`kafka-topics.sh`, `kafka-console-producer.sh`, and `kafka-console-consumer.sh`) found in the `bin` directory of the Streams for Apache Kafka on RHEL distribution.

 # Deploying the Example

-1. Edit `load-balancer/proxy/proxy-config.yaml` and `base/proxy/kustomization.yaml`.
-Uncomment either the
-   configuration for Vault or AWS, depending on your KMS provider:

-2. Deploy the Example:
+1. Deploy the Example:
    ```sh
    oc apply -k load-balancer
    ```
-3. Get the external address of the proxy service:
+2. Get the external address of the proxy service:
    ```sh
    LOAD_BALANCER_ADDRESS=$(oc get service -n kafka-proxy proxy-service --template='{{(index .status.loadBalancer.ingress 0).hostname}}')
    ```
-4. Now update the `brokerAddressPattern:` to match the `LOAD_BALANCER_ADDRESS`:
+3. Now update the `brokerAddressPattern:` to match the `LOAD_BALANCER_ADDRESS`:
    ```sh
      sed -i  "s/\(brokerAddressPattern:\).*$/\1 ${LOAD_BALANCER_ADDRESS}/" load-balancer/proxy/proxy-config.yaml
    ```
-5. Reapply and restart:
+4. Reapply and restart:
    ```sh
       oc apply -k load-balancer && oc delete pod -n kafka-proxy --all
    ```